-GOOD LUCK CROCODILE: This week we are covering #CDPSuccess story from Kalkarindji and Daguragu, where a dedicated team is proud as punch to have entered its lucky crocodile in the Junk Art Festival, which was held Katherine last weekend.
+This week we are covering #CDPSuccess story from Kalkarindji and Daguragu, where a dedicated team is proud as punch to have entered its lucky crocodile in this year’s Junk Art Festival.

 Following a successful welding course, Kalkarindji and Daguragu CDP participants were enthusiastic to keep practicing their skills.